Entertainment agencies can charge you a fee:

-You have up to 7 days after the cooling off period to say if you want the information removed.
+You then have up to 7 days after the cooling off period to say if you don’t want the information to be published.
 If you’re happy you must pay after the 7 days.

 You’ve paid to be promoted on a casting agency’s website.
 The agency shows you the photos 29 days after you signed the contract and you’re not happy with them.
 You have 8 days to demand a refund.